jamallaqdiem/visitor-app-azure/README.md

+# ☁️ Visitor Tracking and Management System - Azure SQL Deployment

+## 🚀 Project Origin & Cloud Integration

+This repository contains the production-ready build of the Visitor Tracking and Management System.

+This version has been **refactored and optimized** for enterprise deployment using **Azure SQL Database** for persistent storage, replacing the initial file-based SQLite database.

+For a comprehensive view of the core application development, including the original architecture, complete feature history, and initial setup, please refer to the **https://github.com/jamallaqdiem/visitorTrackerApp**.

+---

-                                                     Visitor Tracking and Management System
+## Visitor Tracking and Management System

 This is a comprehensive, full-stack application designed to manage, log, and track visitors (including professionals, contractors, and guests with dependents) in real-time.
-The

-system provides secure sign-in/sign-out functionality, robust administrative controls (ban/unban), and data export capabilities.
+The system provides secure sign-in/sign-out functionality, robust administrative controls (ban/unban), and data export capabilities.

-The application is built using a modern Node.js/Express backend with SQLite for persistent data storage, and a React/Vite frontend utilizing Tailwind CSS for a responsive, modern interface.
+The application is built using a modern Node.js/Express backend with **Azure SQL Database** for persistent data storage, and a React/Vite frontend utilizing Tailwind CSS for a responsive, modern interface.

-🚀 Features
+### 🚀 Features
-Frontend (Client)
+**Frontend (Client)**

-Real-time Status Display: Shows a list of all visitors currently on-site, fetched in real-time from the database.
+* **Real-time Status Display:** Shows a list of all visitors currently on-site, fetched in real-time from the database.

-Visitor Registration: A guided form to register different visitor types:
+* **Visitor Registration:** A guided form to register different visitor types:

-Professionals/Contractors: Capture company name, contact, and visit details.
+    * Professionals/Contractors: Capture company name, contact, and visit details.

-Guests: Ability to add multiple dependents (full name and age).
+    * Guests: Ability to add multiple dependents (full name and age).

-Includes mandatory photo upload for identification.
+    * Includes mandatory photo upload for identification.

-Visitor Management Screen: Dedicated interface for searching, viewing, and updating individual visitor records.
+* **Visitor Management Screen:** Dedicated interface for searching, viewing, and updating individual visitor records.

-Administrative Actions: Secure Ban/Unban functionality verified by a server-side password (from .env).
+* **Administrative Actions:** Secure Ban/Unban functionality verified by a server-side password (from .env).

-Update Details: Edit contact information, unit visited, and purpose.
+* **Update Details:** Edit contact information, unit visited, and purpose.

-Data Export: Feature to export the entire history data for a specific visitor into a CSV file.
+* **Data Export:** Feature to export the entire history data for a specific visitor into a CSV file.

-Backend (Server)
+**Backend (Server)**

-Node.js/Express: A clean, componentized API structure (registration.js, visitors.js, login.js, etc.).
+* **Node.js/Express:** A clean, componentized API structure (registration.js, visitors.js, login.js, etc.).

-SQLite3 Database: Local, file-based persistence for visitor records and history.
+* **Azure SQL Database:** Cloud-based, robust storage for visitor records and history.

-Secure Ban/Unban: Administrative actions are protected by a shared secret password stored in the server's .env file.
+* **Secure Ban/Unban:** Administrative actions are protected by a shared secret password stored in the server's .env file.

-API Endpoints: Dedicated routes for registration, sign-in/out, status check, administrative updates, and history export.
+* **API Endpoints:** Dedicated routes for registration, sign-in/out, status check, administrative updates, and history export.

-🛠️ Tech Stack
+### 🛠️ Tech Stack
-Client (Frontend)
+**Client (Frontend)**

-React: Frontend library for building the user interface.
+* **React:** Frontend library for building the user interface.

-Vite: Build tool for fast development and bundling.
+* **Vite:** Build tool for fast development and bundling.

-Tailwind CSS: Utility-first CSS framework for styling and responsive design.
+* **Tailwind CSS:** Utility-first CSS framework for styling and responsive design.

-Server (Backend)
+**Server (Backend)**

-Node.js & Express: Runtime environment and web framework for the REST API.
+* **Node.js & Express:** Runtime environment and web framework for the REST API.

-SQLite3: Database for persistent storage.
+* **AZURE SQL DATABASE:** **Replaced SQLite3** for cloud-based, scalable storage.

-DOTENV: For environment variable management.
+* **DOTENV:** For environment variable management.

-Cross-Origin Resource Sharing (CORS): Configured for development communication between client and server.
+* **Cross-Origin Resource Sharing (CORS):** Configured for development communication between client and server.

+### 📁 Project Structure
+The repository is structured as a mono-repo containing both the client (React) and server (Node.js) applications:

 📁 Project Structure
 The repository is structured as a mono-repo containing both the client (React) and server (Node.js) applications:

+                         (Project Overview)

 /visitor-tracker-app
 ├── /client/                  (React Frontend - Vite/Tailwind)